EPIGRAPH: Qur’an (4:157-158):

 “…and because of their claim: “We have killed the Messiah, Jesus son of Mary, the Messenger of God.”– even though neither did they kill him nor did they crucify him; in fact, the matter was muddled up for them.
 Those who are disagreeing in this are afflicted with doubts about it; they have no knowledge about it; they are only following conjectures.
 They certainly did not slay him; in fact, God had lifted him up to Him.
 And God is Mighty, very Wise.”

-The Qur'an in Surah
+The Qur'an in Surah Maryam (Chapter 19) first details

-Maryam (Chapter 19) first details the miraculous birth of Prophet Yahya (John,
+the miraculous birth of Prophet Yahya (John, peace be upon him) and

-peace be upon him) and concludes the passage in verse 15 with
+concludes the passage in verse 15 with the divine

-"And peace be upon him the day he was born, and the day he dies, and
+proclamation: "And peace be upon him the day

-the day he is raised alive."
+he was born, and the day he dies, and the day he is raised alive."

-following, the chapter narrates the birth and speech of Prophet Isa
+The same chapter narrates the birth and

-(Jesus, peace be upon him), culminating in verse 33, where
+speech of Prophet Isa (Jesus, peace be upon him), culminating

-"And peace is upon me the day I was born, the day I die, and the day
+in verse 33, where Jesus himself echoes the same divine pattern: "And peace is upon me the day I was born, the day I die, and

-I shall be raised alive."
+the day I shall be raised alive."

 The